Ethical Dilemmas in Strategic Games: Conclusion

 \section{Conclusion}

-The contribution of this paper is two-fold.
-Firstly, we introduce a formal semantics for trolley-like ethical dilemmas in a strategic game settings expressed through the ``trolley'' modality $[C\!:\!X]_s$.
-Secondly, we give a sound and complete axiomatization of universally true properties of this modality.
-The completeness result is the {\em strong} completeness theorem with respect to the proposed semantics.
+The contribution of this paper is three-fold.
+First, we introduce a formal semantics for ethical dilemmas in a strategic game setting expressed through the modality $[C\!:\!X]_s$.
+Second, we show that this modality is not definable through the blameworthiness modality.
+Finally, we give a complete axiomatization of the properties of the dilemma modality.

+Our completeness result is the {\em strong} completeness theorem with respect to the proposed semantics.
 We believe that the standard filtration technique could be used to prove {\em weak} completeness with respect to the class of finite games.
 This would imply decidability of our logical system, assuming the sacrifice function is rational-valued functions.
-Another possible extension of this work is to study ethical dilemmas in an imperfect information setting, where $[C\!:\!X]_s$ would mean that not only does coalition $C$ force a specific formula in set $X$ to be true, but coalition $C$ also {\em knows} which one.